akshay-ghatul/DevKey-Hub/API_PLAYGROUND_SETUP.md

 3. **Test the API playground**:
    - Go to: `http://localhost:3000/playground`
    - Enter the test API key: `tvly-dev-1234567890abcdef`
-   - Should show: "Valid API key, /protected can be accessed"
+   - Should show: "Valid API key!
+You can now use the playground"

 ## Step 4: Create Your Own API Keys